marcomarino123/magnopy/docs/source/contribute/documentation.rst

     written here.

   - "library" folder
-    Description of theory and algorithms behind the Wulfric.
+    Description of theory and algorithms behind the magnopy.
 Individual documents/folders are located there, however in the toctrees they are placed directly under the "user-guide" for better visibility (as opposed to be served from within "library" folder).